 Puzzle Toys

 I love these.
-They are toys that make your pet think to get a treat.
+They are toys that make your pet think of getting a treat.
 They are a fantastic way to bust boredom for dogs, cats, and even birds.

 Bonding Time